Kjeff24/FileServer/README.md

 This is a file server project to enable the owner to share files

+## Customer Requirements
+### Your users should be able to:
+1. Signup & log in with an email and password with account verification.
+There should be a reset password feature to recover lost passwords password.
+2. See a feed page that contains a list of files that can be downloaded.
+3. Search the file server.
+4. Preview files (PDF, IMAGES, AUDIO, VIDEOS)
+5. Send a file to an email through the platform.

+### Admin
+1. Should be able to upload files with a title and description
+2. Should be able to see the number of downloads and number of emails sent for each file

 ## Installation

 To install the project, you need to have Python 3 and pip installed on your system.
 Then, follow these steps: